WattageGuy/IoT-Intercom/README.md

 ## Finalizing the design
 This project was a fun experience.
 My main goals were to learn how to interact with software from hardware, an example is how pressing the buttons would trigger a software function cause the GPI detects voltage.
 It was also a fun experience making the communication architecture, how I could use a dashboard on any mobile platform or like communicate with the device and both received and send data.
 I have learned both more electrical and circuitry as well as some new communication protocols such as MQTT.
 Further down is a GIF and a video showing the results.

 I would also like to mention that this project and the most of the course have been done while on vacation.
-So, the project ideas haven't had enough time to be fully developed.
+So, the project ideas have no had enough time to be fully developed.
 Some to do is:

 * Battery powering
 * Option to set answer options, not only Yes or No